What Does This Gift To Kimye Have To Do With Tristan Thompson? Nothing, Apparently

 What's in (the lack of) a name?
 Someone ask Khloé Kardashian, because I have no idea what her leaving Tristan Thompson's off of Kim's anniversary card really means.

-Obviously, this greatly upset the tight-knit Kardashian-Jenner clan, and perhaps no one more than Kim, who went on Ellen to express her disappointment at her sister's beau.
+Obviously, this greatly upset the tight-knit Kardashian-Jenner clan, and perhaps no one more than Kim, who went on The Ellen DeGeneres Show to express her disappointment at her sister's beau.

 Advertisement